Grants for Good

 Have you received my application?

-You should receive an automated email after submitting your application, confirming that your application has been recorded in our system.
+You should receive an automated email after submitting your application, confirming that your application was received.
 Please make sure you check your junk folder before getting in touch.
-If for any reason you did not receive the email, please email us letting us know when you applied and we will let you know if we received your application.
+If you did not receive the email, please email us letting us know when you applied and we will let you know if we received your application.

 Can I get a copy of my application?